So Billy Crystal yesterday said, stop shoving gay sex scenes in my face.

 Stay in touch with us here.

-Be right back, my friends, with El Mucho More after this.
+Be right back, my friends, with EL Mucho more after this.

-And we have yet another caller on the phone who thinks that I've been a little bit too hard or maybe a little bit off base on Mitt Romney, this John in Chicago.
+And we have yet another caller on the phone who thinks that i've been a little bit too hard, or maybe a little bit off base on Mitt Romney, this John in Chicago.

 Thank you for waiting, sir.

-Great to have you on the show.
+Great to have you on rush.

-I if that was the main point of Romney's comments, I wouldn't have you pro uh I wouldn't have a problem with you pointing it out, but it was one phrase before he said the policies were wrong, which I know you agree with.
+You bet you know I, if that was the main point of Romney's comments, I wouldn't have you, I wouldn't have a problem with you pointing it out, but it was one phrase before.

-And you know, given that Mitt has nothing that he's in control of right now, while on the other hand, we have a number of you know, people in Congress that are already saying dumb things like DOA rather than being.
+Yes, I do, and you know, given that Mitt has nothing that he's in control of right now while, on the other hand, we have a number of you know, people in Congress that are already saying dumb things like doa, rather than being okay, let me ask this and setting out the Republican agenda.

-Yeah, but let me ask this.
+Let me ask this.

-I just want to get your take on your thought on this.
+I just want to get your take of your thought on this because purely information gathering on my part.

 Why?

-Why even mention LBJ period?
+Why even mention Lbj period why?

-Why why even do that?
+Why even do that?

 What's the mindset?